 In Celtic and Norse mythology, a selkie is a water being, ‘seal folk’ that can change from seal to human by shedding their skin.
 Affectionate and gentle souls, they come to land and find humans that are missing something in their lives, love, kindness and company.
 Stories around selkies, whether male or female, often turn out in heartbreak as the sea always calls them home.

 Selkie is the Orcadian word for seal, and they are common in folktale and mythology from the northern isles of Scotland.
-For the best chance to see a selkie, head to the northern isles of Orkney and Shetland, where the locals will tell you all about them.
+For the best chance to see a selkie, head to the northern isles of Orkney and Shetland, where the locals will tell you all about them and their place in British folklore.

 A redcap is a malicious and malevolent goblin type creature.
 They are said to live in the ruined castles along the Scottish borders, murdering those who stray into their homes.
 They wear red hats that are dyed with their victims blood, and to keep their hats red, they must kill regularly, because if they don’t, they die.
 You can’t outrun a redcap, they will always catch you!

 Redcaps are thought to inhabit the many ruined castles along the Scottish, Northumbrian and Cumbrian border.
-Visit some of these on your next trip and see if you can spot them - but you have been warned about their brutal behaviour:
+Visit some of these malicious goblins of folklore on your next trip and see if you can spot them - but you have been warned about their brutal behaviour:

 - Bonkyll Castle